TelemetryDeck/docs/recipes/views-per-purchase-example.md

 1. `upgradeDetailViewDidLoad` - when a user opens the upgrade detail screen
 2. `purchaseSuccessful` - when a user completes a purchase

 We want to know how many times a user opens the upgrade detail screen before completing a purchase.
-This is a really good candiate for a `groupBy` query!
+This is a really good candidate for a `groupBy` query!

 ## Our objective

-At a very high level, we want to do these three things:
+At a high level, we want to do these three things:

 1. **Only consider signals of type `upgradeDetailViewDidLoad` and `purchaseSuccessful` in our query.** We can achieve that with an `and` filter.
 2. Count the number of occurrences of each signal.
 We'll use [filtered aggregators](/docs/tql/aggregators/#filtered) for that.